Cavell (name)

 Cavell was originally the name of a township in East Riding of Yorkshire.
-Its meaning was taken from Old English 'Cafeld' meaning a 'field of jackdaws'.
-In the Domesday Book it is spelt in a Norman variant as 'Cheuede', but later developed into Cavil.
-The Pipe Rolls record Thomas de Kauill in 1190 living in Yorkshire.
+The name is first attested in an charter of 959 (surviving in a twelfth-century copy) as Cafeld, and in the Domesday Book of 1086 as Cheuede.
+The first part of the name derives from the Old English word cā ("jackdaw") and the second from Old English feld ("field, open ground").
+Thus the place-name once meant "jackdaw field".
+The Pipe Rolls record one Thomas de Kauill in 1190 living in Yorkshire.
 Robert de Cavilla appears in the Hundred Rolls of Lincolnshire the following century.
-By the early modern period the name is also spelt Cavell and Cavill.
+By the early modern period the name was also spelt Cavell and Cavill.

 Notable people with the name include: